-(3) Facades.
-The intent of this section is to provide visual interest to all facades by requiring a minimum level of detail features on facades.
+- (3) Facades.
+The intent of this subsection is to provide visual interest to all facades by requiring a minimum level of detail features on facades.
 These detail features shall not consist solely of applied graphics or paint.
 There shall be some sort of articulation, material or color change, window, entryway or other breakup of the building façade at least every 50 feet.
-Murals shall be allowed to contribute towards facade breakup.

-- (a) All facades of buildings with a gross floor area of ten thousand square feet or more shall be required to incorporate at least three (3) of the following facade treatments.
+Murals shall be allowed to contribute towards façade breakup. - (a) All facades of buildings with a gross floor area of ten thousand square feet or more shall be required to incorporate at least three (3) of the following facade treatments.
 At least one of these treatments shall repeat horizontally.
 All such design elements shall repeat at intervals of no more than thirty (30) feet, either horizontally or vertically. - (b) All facades of buildings with a gross floor area of less than thousand (10,000) square feet shall be required to incorporate at least two (2) of the following facade treatments.
 At least one (1) of these treatments shall repeat horizontally.
-All such design elements shall repeat at intervals of no more than twenty-five (25) feet, either horizontally or vertically. - 1.Expression of a vertical architectural treatment with a minimum width of twelve (12) inches. - 2.
+All such design elements shall repeat at intervals of no more than twenty-five (25) feet, either horizontally or vertically. - 1.
+Expression of a vertical architectural treatment with a minimum width of twelve (12) inches. - 2.
 Building stepbacks, offsets or projections, a minimum of four (4) feet in depth. - 3.
 Texture and /or material change. - 4.
 Architectural banding. - 5.
-Pattern change. - 6.Other treatment that, in the opinion of the Planning Director after review by the Appearance Review Board, meets the intent of this section.

-(c)No building shall exceed more than 300 feet of horizontal length on any street facing façade.
-When multiple buildings are included on the same parcel, those buildings shall be separated by 20 feet to support growth of healthy canopy crowns or provide courtyard, parking or other gathering spaces on the site. without separation.
-If a building is set back more than 50 feet from the roadway, this requirement shall not be required.
-For buildings setback less than 50 feet, no more than 100 horizontal feet of façade of the same architectural style shall be allowed, to achieve variation of building design.
+Pattern change. - 6.Other treatment that, in the opinion of the Planning & Transportation Director after review by the OAO Appearance Review Advisory Board, meets the intent of this subsection. - (c) No building shall exceed more than 300 feet of horizontal length on any street facing façade.
+When multiple buildings are included on the same parcel, those buildings shall be separated by 20 feet to support growth of healthy canopy crowns or provide courtyard, parking or other gathering spaces on the site.